-In this article we will show you, How to apply SSIS Package Configuration using Environment Variable with example.
-We already explained the list of Package Configurations in our previous article.
-SO, please refer SSIS Package Configuration to understand the same.
+How to apply SSIS Package Configuration using Environment Variable with example?
+We previously described the list of Package Configurations in the SSIS Package Configuration article.

-OR Right-click on the My Computer, select the properties, and then select Advanced System Settings will open the System properties.
+Or Right-click on the My Computer, select the properties, and then select Advanced System Settings will open the System properties.

-As you can see we are adding Variable Name as EducationDetails, and Variable Value as Bachelors
+As you can see, we are adding Variable Name as EducationDetails and Variable Value as Bachelors.

-Next, we are creating one more variable Variable Name as IncomeVariable, and Variable Value as 70000
+Next, we are creating one more variable, Variable Name as IncomeVariable, and Variable Value as 70000

 Click OK to close the Environment Variables window